Palingenesis/grbl-servo/README.md

 To cover all, by default, the code is set to give a range between 0.512ms and 2.489ms pulse width.
 See the file `grbl/spindle_control.c`.
 All code to do with the Servo is commented with ` /* RC Servo */ '

+Upload the firmware to your device the same way you would do with the original grbl.
+Copy the folder 'grbl' to the 'libraries' folder in your 'Arduino' folder. 'driv:\user\Documents\Arduino\libraries' (replace the original if you have it)
+Start Arduino IDE,
+Select 'Tools' and set your 'Board' and 'COM Port', Select 'File' => 'Examples' scrole to 'grbl' => 'GrblUpload', Click 'Upload Button'.

 ## Edit details
 The servo code was taken from commit [`21b4532`](https://github.com/lavolpecheprogramma/grbl-1-1h-servo/commit/21b45327887d228d65d967857ac77b6b883b34fc) on the [`grbl-1-1h-servo`]() repository by @lavolpecheprogramma based on work by @DWiskow, who in turn probably got their ideas from the [`grbl-servo`](https://github.com/robottini/grbl-servo) repo by @robottini (the code is very similar!).